wg21il/Protocols/23_July_2020_Meeting_Agenda.md

 ## Documents

-* Notice: This meeting will focuse on cotinue working on the paper relates to changes suggestions for executors.
+* Notice: This meeting will focuse on continue working on the paper relates to changes suggestions for executors.
 Everyone are welcome.

 * [Amir's doc](https://docs.google.com/document/d/1AXgg3-sMhYFNv0UJ95K1XQiNBbk9wQ16t6lY5YVidtQ/edit?usp=sharing).
 * [Executors](wg21.link/p0443), take a look at _2.7 Appendix: Executors Bibilography_ for many more references.